h9lxyz/attribution.js/README.md

 # attribution.js

-A lightweight drop-in JS lib that helps photographers to make image attribution easy and engaging.
-When users press an element to download or right-click on images, it shows an overlay with proper attribution text and social sharing options.
+A lightweight drop-in JS lib that helps artists to make image attribution easy and engaging.
+When users press an element to download or right-click on images, an overlay with attribution text and social sharing options is shown.

 [Demo](https://h9lxyz.github.io/attribution.js/demo.html)

 ## Features
-- Shows attribution overlay when downloading images
+- Shows attribution overlay when trigger element is clicked
 - Right-click integration for image context menu
-- Copy-ready attribution text with Creative Commons license
+- Built-in attribution text for Creative Commons licenses
-- Social sharing buttons for Twitter, Facebook, Pinterest, and email
+- Social sharing buttons for X, Facebook, Pinterest, and email
 - Customizable styling and behavior
+- Responsive design
+- Fun emoji animation
 - No dependencies, just vanilla JS and plain CSS
-- Responsive design
-- Fun emoji animation on copy

 ## Supported Licenses
 - CC0 1.0 (Public Domain Dedication)